roahmlab/tidybot_ros/src/tidybot_solver/README.md

 ## 📖 Overview

-This package provides motion planning, trajectory optimization, and real-time control capabilities for the TidyBot++ mobile manipulator.
-It integrates with MoveIt2 for advanced motion planning and provides velocity based kinematics solver for real-time joystick control and position based kinematics solver for phone teleoperation and remote policy control.
+This package provides motion planning and trajectory optimization using MoveIt2.
+It includes a velocity-based kinematics solver for real-time joystick control and position-based kinematics solver for phone teleoperation or remote inference.

 ## 📁 Package Structure